 Cryosurgery: apply liquid nitrogen to growth with a cotton swab or gun.
 This destroys growth.

 Seborrheic keratosis tends to disappear in a matter of days.
 Sometimes a blister forms beneath the seborrheic keratosis and dries on a scab.

-Electrosurgery: consists of numbing the growth with an anesthetic and an electric current to destroy the growth.
-A surgical instrument in the form of a spoon, is used to scrape the treated growth.
+Electrosurgery: consists of numbing the growth with an anesthetic and an electric current to destroy the development.
+In the form of a spoon, a surgical instrument is used to scrape the treated change.

 The patient does not need stitches.
 There may be a small amount of bleeding.

-After the removal of a seborrheic keratosis, the skin may be lighter than the surrounding skin.
+After removing a seborrheic keratosis, the skin may be lighter than the surrounding skin.
 This usually fades over time.
 Sometimes it is permanent.
-Most of the removed Seborrheic Keratosis do not return.
+Most of the removed Seborrheic Keratosis does not return.
 But a new one can happen elsewhere.

-What are the characteristics of a carnosidad in the cancerigenic skin?
+What are the characteristics of a carnosine in the cancerogenic skin?

-- It grows rapidly, becomes black, itches or bleeds.
+- It proliferates, becomes black, itches or bleeds.